-This Statement of Additional Information ("SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated July 31, 2019, as may be revised, for Bramshill Income Performance Fund (the "Fund"), a series of Trust for Advised Portfolios (the "Trust").
+This Statement of Additional Information (the "SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated July 31, 2022, as may be revised, for Bramshill Income Performance Fund (the "Fund"), a series of Trust for Advised Portfolios (the "Trust").
 Bramshill Investments LLC (the "Adviser") is the Fund's investment adviser.
-A copy of the Prospectus may be obtained by contacting the Fund at the address or telephone number above or by visiting the Fund's website at www.bramshillfunds.com.
+The Fund's financial statements for the fiscal year ended March 31, 2022, are incorporated into this SAI by reference to the Fund's annual report to shareholders.
+A copy of the Prospectus and/or the Fund's annual report may be obtained by contacting the Fund at the address or telephone number above or by visiting the Fund's website at www.bramshillfunds.com.